the-incluseum/anti-oppressive-spaces/checklist-organizational.md

 - Staff and Board
   - Are representative of individuals of marginalized communities/Not Tokenized
-   - Emerging Talent Management Plan
+  - Develop Emerging Talent Management Plan
   - Provide/Participate in professional development related to skill building around empathy, difference and creating safe spaces (i.e. anti-racism, anti-oppression, social justice focus)
      - Sub-Group of Staff Development Work if Applicable: White Privilege